Darshan-Yash/Periodic-table/replit.md

 ## Running the Application
 The application runs both backend (port 8000) and frontend (port 5000) together.
 Frontend is accessible via the webview.
+The Vite dev server proxies /api requests to the backend.

 ## Recent Changes
-- Initial project setup (November 2024)
+- November 2024: Initial project setup
 - Created FastAPI backend with authentication
 - Added periodic table data for all 118 elements
 - Built React frontend with Login, Signup, and Chat pages
 - Integrated OpenRouter API for AI-powered chemistry facts
+- Added /api prefix to all backend routes with Vite proxy configuration